Everyone wins when we support small businesses

 When consumers shop locally, everyone wins, as the money stays in the community, supports other local businesses, and contributes to the overall economic health of the area.

-Kim Preston is Rural Enterprise Assistance Project director for the Center for Rural Affairs.
+Kim Preston is lending services director for the Center for Rural Affairs.
 Established in 1973, the Center for Rural Affairs is a private, non-profit organization working to strengthen small businesses, family farms and ranches, and rural communities through action-oriented programs addressing social, economic and environmental issues.